docker/docs/content/manuals/desktop/previous-versions/edge-releases-windows.md

 ### Beta 33 Release Notes (2016-12-15 1.13.0-rc3-beta33)

+> [!IMPORTANT]
+>
->**Important Note:** Plugins installed using the experimental "managed plugins" feature in Docker 1.12 must be removed/uninstalled before upgrading.
+> Plugins installed using the experimental "managed plugins" feature in Docker 1.12 must be removed/uninstalled before upgrading.

 **New**